isaacaskew/docs/en/development/routing.rst

 * ``_ext`` Used for :ref:`File extentions routing <file-extensions>`.
 * ``_base`` Set to ``false`` to remove the base path from the generated URL.
-If your application is not in the root directory, this can be used to generate URLs that are 'cake relative'. cake relative URLs are required when using requestAction.
+If your application is not in the root directory, this can be used to generate URLs that are 'cake relative'.
+  Cake relative URLs are required when using requestAction.
 * ``_scheme``  Set to create links on different schemes like `webcal` or `ftp`.
 Defaults to the current scheme.
 * ``_host`` Set the host to use for the link.
 Defaults to the current host.